bobvanderclay/docpad-plugin-tableofcontents/README.md

 ## Limitations, Known Bugs

 - This plugin only works with html.
 I would like to eventually add parsing of additional document types.
-- This plugin runs each time an html document is rendered.
-This may happen several times, as partials and layouts are applied, and depending on your `headerSelectors`, the table of contents may be updated.
-I use `tableOfContents` in a partial, so updates on later renders do not affect me.
-This may be an issue or feature depending on how you use the plugin.
-I'd love some feedback or help with this.
 - Need to enforce uniqueness in header ids.
 - Selected elements are not filtered / validated / checked.
 - Determine `rootHeaderLevel` from `headerSelectors`.